JuliaLang/julia/doc/src/manual/functions.md

 Julia function arguments follow a convention sometimes called "pass-by-sharing", which means that values are not copied when they are passed to functions.
 Function arguments themselves act as new variable *bindings* (new locations that can refer to values), but the values they refer to are identical to the passed values.
+Consequently, assigning a new value to a function argument just rebinds it to that new value, but does not modify any variable in the caller scope.
+However, modifications to *mutable* values (such as `Array`s) made within a function will be visible to the caller.

+There is a dedicated [FAQ section](@ref faq-arg-modif) on how a function can or cannot modify its arguments, with a set of code examples.
-Modifications to mutable values (such as `Array`s) made within a function will be visible to the caller.
-This is the same behavior found in Scheme, most Lisps, Python, Ruby and Perl, among other dynamic languages.
+Julia argument passing behavior is the same behavior found in Scheme, most Lisps, Python, Ruby and Perl, among other dynamic languages.

 ## The `return` Keyword